Fresh Tomato Cream Sauce with Angel Hair Pasta (Pink Pasta)

 - 1 clove garlic, minced

-- 1 teaspoon fresh basil, chopped (additional for garnish)
+- 1 tablespoon chopped fresh basil, more for garnish

 - Bring a large pot of salted water to a boil over high heat (see note about peeling tomatoes).
 Cook angel hair pasta as directed on package, drain.